-Rare Melanistic tiger found dead in Odisha's Similipal National Park
+Rare melanistic tiger found dead in Odisha's Similipal National Park

 Quick links:

-A rare melanistic tiger, popularly known as the black tiger, was found dead in the core area of Similipal National Park, a senior forest official said on Monday.
+The carcass of a rare melanistic tiger was found in the core area of Similipal National Park in Odisha, a senior forest official said.

-The tiger’s carcass was spotted on Sunday morning by Similipal south division staff at Badamakkabadi ll beat area in Nawana south range located in the core area of the tiger reserve, the principal chief conservator of forest of Odisha, Sushil Kumar Popli said.
+It was spotted by the Similipal south division staff at Badamakkabadi-ll beat area in Nawana, said Sushil Kumar Popli, the principal chief conservator of forests.

-The exact reason for the death of the three-and-half-year-old male tiger is yet to be known, but it is suspected that the animal had died in a fight with another big cat, he said.
+The exact reason for the death of the three-and-half-year-old male tiger is yet to be known, but it is suspected that the animal died during a fight with another big cat, he said on Monday.

-The tiger's carcass bore scratch marks, which is indicative of the fatal fight, a forest official said.
+The tiger's carcass bore scratch marks, which is indicative of a fatal fight, a forest official said.

-The melanistic Royal Bengal Tigers are distinctive due to the colour of their fur.
-Their white fur is caused by a lack of the pigment pheomelanin, which is found in Bengal tigers with orange-coloured fur.
-The reason behind the majestic black stripes in melanistic tigers is mutation.
-Melanistic tigers tend to grow faster and are said to be heavier.

-Popli said that tigers after reaching three years of age mark out their own territory in the forest for which they often fight with other tigers.
-The death of the melanistic tiger could be due to such an incident.
+Popli said that tigers after attaining three years of age mark out their own territory in the forest for which they often fight with other tigers.

 “The exact cause of the death can be known after submission of the autopsy report,” he added.

-Similipal National Park has 18 Royal Bengal Tigers of which eight or nine to be of melanistic variety, the official said.
+Similipal National Park has 18 Royal Bengal Tigers of which eight or nine are of melanistic variety, officials said.

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)